baiyongan/practical-linux-skills/docs/best_practice/filenames_and_pathnames_in_shell.md

 - The option names to use this convention today (when available) are jarringly inconsistent.
 In particular, perl uses -0, while the GNU tools options are as follows: sort -z, find -print0, xargs -0, and grep accepts either -Z or --null.
 The equivalent option in the bash shell read command is -d "" (aka empty delimeter).
 - This convention is supported by only a few tools (e.g., the GNU toolset includes support, but in only a few of its tools).
 - This format is more difficult to view and modify, in part because so few tools support it, compared to the line-at-a-time format that is widely supported.
 - Most shells cannot store byte 0 in a variable at all.
-You can’t even pass such null-separated lists back to the shell via command substitution; cat $(find . -print0) and similar “for” loops don’t work.
-Even the POSIX standard’s version of “read” can’t use \0 as the separator (POSIX’s read has the -r option, but not bash’s -d option).
+You can’t even pass such null-separated lists back to the shell via command substitution; cat $(find . -print0) and similar "for" loops don’t work.
+Even the POSIX standard’s version of "read" can’t use \0 as the separator (POSIX’s read has the -r option, but not bash’s -d option).
 But if you want maximum generality when recursing into subdirectories, this is a common and relatively painless way to do it.

 # 7 Encoding pathnames